 See Related: Family-Friendly Spring Break Ideas

 Address: 350 Summit Dr, Ventura, CA 93001

-If you plan to go to Mission San Buenaventura, you’ll hear about the history of Spanish missionary, Father Serra.
+If you plan to go to Mission San Buenaventura, you’ll hear about the history of the Spanish missionary Father Serra.
 On Easter Sunday in 1782, Father Serra founded the Mission.
 Shortly after he founded the Mission, he planted a large wooden cross on a hill overlooking the church.

-When travelers were searching for the Mission, they could look for the large wooden cross as a landmark that they were close to the Mission.
-Today that cross is part of Serra Cross Park, named after the Spanish missionary.
+When searching for the Mission, travelers could look for the large wooden cross as a landmark near the Mission.
+Today, that cross is part of Serra Cross Park, named after the Spanish missionary.